Harry Everett Smith: Biography

 When the war ended Smith, now 22, moved to the Bay Area of San Francisco, then home to a lively bohemian folk music and jazz scene.
-As a collector of blues records he had already been corresponding with the noted blues record aficionado James McKune, He now also began seriously collecting old hillbilly music records from junk dealers and stores which were going out of business and even appeared as a guest on a folk music radio show hosted by poet Jack Spicer.
+As a collector of blues records, he had already been corresponding with the noted blues record aficionado James McKune.
+He now also began seriously collecting old hillbilly music records from junk dealers and stores which were going out of business and even appeared as a guest on a folk music radio show hosted by poet Jack Spicer.
 In 1948, his mother succumbed to cancer.
 Immediately after her funeral, Smith, who was estranged from his father, left Berkeley for a room above a well known after-hours jazz club in the Fillmore district of San Francisco.
 Smith was especially drawn to bebop, a new jazz form which had originated during impromptu jam sessions before and after paid performances; and San Francisco abounded in night spots and after hours clubs where Dizzy Gillespie and Charlie Parker could be heard.
 At this time he painted several ambitious jazz-inspired abstract paintings (since destroyed) and began making animated avant garde films featuring patterns that he painted directly on the film stock and which were intended to be shown to the accompaniment of bebop music.

 In 1950, Smith received a Guggenheim grant to complete an abstract film.
 This enabled him first to visit and later move to New York City.
 He arranged for his collections, including his records, to be shipped to the East Coast.
 He said that "one reason he moved to New York was to study the Cabala.
 And, 'I wanted to hear Thelonious Monk play'."
 When his grant money ran out, he brought what he termed "the cream of the crop" of his record collection to Moe Asch, president of Folkways Records, with the idea of selling it.
 Instead, Asch proposed that the 27-year-old Smith use the material to edit a multi-volume anthology of American folk music in long playing format – then a newly developed, cutting edge medium – and he provided space and equipment in his office for Smith to work in.
 The recording engineer on the project was Péter Bartók, son of the renowned composer and folklorist.

+In this period and through the early 1960s, Smith became close to Lionel Ziprin, becoming a frequent houseguest.
+Ziprin supplied Smith with peyote, and introduced Smith to his Kabalist grandfather, Naftali Tzvi Margolies.
+Smith recorded many hours of audio with Margolies over a two year period.